The Fascinating Journey of Cauliflorous Cocoa Cultivation

 Three main varieties of cocoa dominate the fields:

-- Trinitario: A hybrid of Criollo and Forastero, accounting for 10% of production, known for its strong, fruity flavor.
+- Trinitario: A hybrid of Criollo and Forastero, accounting for approximately 10% of production, known for its strong, fruity flavor.

 Cocoa Harvesting and Fermentation